 - the one year BSc (Hons) Health and Fitness top-up degree at the University of Plymouth

-- the final or second year of various sports/health related degrees at a range of universities (such as health, exercise and physical activity; sports coaching; sports rehabilitation)
+- the second or final year of various sports/health related degrees at a range of universities (such as health, exercise and physical activity, sports coaching, sports rehabilitation)